 “Gharapuri village is a historic location and an island having Heritage listed Elephanta Caves Island, a famous and one of the oldest tourist attractions of Mumbai.
-Total of 5 to 7 capacious caves to be seen focusing on worship of Hindu god lord shiva and 2 on Buddhists, all being beautiful rocky stone carving on huge pillars, Huge idiols and sculpures of Shiva, Trimurti and various female forms inside (See Video) done by some unknown visionary artists are the main attractions inside.
-Well maintained by heritage committee, touring elephanta is an amazing experience majorly liked by historians.
+Total of 5 to 7 capacious caves to be seen focusing on worship of Hindu god lord Shiva and 2 on Buddhists, all being beautiful rocky stone carving on huge pillars, Huge idols and sculptures of Shiva, Trimurti and various female forms inside (See Video) done by some unknown visionary artists are the main attractions inside.
+Well maintained by heritage committee, touring elephanta is an amazing experience major liked by historians.
 It takes about 4 to 6 hours in total including 2 hours to and from ferry ride journey starting at ‘Gateway Of India’, an another yet another famous historic attraction of Mumbai.
 On the way to island, Experiencing seagulls, serenity and the fun of riding mini toy train once you are at island jetty at Gharapuri.
-Below is complete information about Elephanta caves, ferry timings and charges, entry fees, facilities, accommodation, safety, specialty factors and other details like how to reach, Do’s and Don’t, perfect season to tour around and more..”
+Below is complete information about Elephanta caves, ferry timings and charges, entry fees, facilities, accommodation, safety, speciality factors and other details like how to reach, Do’s and Don’t, perfect season to tour around and more..”

 Touring Information Guide

-As said a tour to elephanta means exploring and understanding the history of 3rd, 5th and 7th centuries lost time today and so it is historians favorite as an Historic attraction for subject lovers of Hindu mythology and believers of lord shiva and buddhism.
+As said a tour to elephanta means exploring and understanding the history of 3rd, 5th and 7th centuries lost time today and so it is historians favourite as an Historic attraction for subject lovers of Hindu mythology and believers of lord Shiva and Buddhism.
 Cave number 1 is the main cave out of 6 others showing the past of Mahabharata which until now we read in books or either saw on television and films.
 Those strong personalities of that time had vision to have such monuments which they actually lived and spent time in.
 Salute to those visionaries and hands who carved and sculptured this huge pillars and idols of Lord Shiva, Vishnu, Shiva lingas and other female forms in every mood.
 Huge Trimurti idol and Maheshamurti panel are few of the main attractions of this caves.
 To explore all the hilly caves you must have 3 to 4 hours in hand after the total of 2 hours ferry journey on both side.

-`Tour De Elephanta` is a regular excursion at south Mumbai for which the ferry starts at Gateway of India at not fixed hours interval, but depending on the boat fills.
+‘Tour De Elephanta’ is a regular excursion at south Mumbai for which the ferry starts at Gateway of India at not fixed hours interval, but depending on the boat fills.
 It takes about 45 minutes to an hour one way to reach Gharapuri island jetty and trust me you will love the ride and the feel of getting apart of city isolated in deep sea with those seagulls around you can feed adding on the bonus on the fun ride taking some beautiful pictures and videos for your memories collections and personal blogs if any.
 The sea water is not that clear but worth a 2 hour to and from ride.
-Jump off the jetty and the hot sun follows you for next 1000 meters, But no worry you have another little carrier waiting for you here, A mini toy train which you can board for just Rs.10 to save that 1 Kilometer walk from jetty to reach the odd 150 around stairs to climb the hills of caves which will takes about 30 minutes more.
+Jump off the jetty and the hot sun follows you for next 1000 meters, But no worry you have another little carrier waiting for you here, A mini toy train which you can board for just Rs.10 to save that 1 Kilometre walk from jetty to reach the odd 150 around stairs to climb the hills of caves which will takes about 30 minutes more.
 There are no alternatives but to climb those ladders, so keep note for elderly and unwell.
 Ticket charges, rates and entry fees, and other related to ferry, toy train, fees at island and caves etc are detailed in below section.
 For now just keep a note that perfect or ideal time to explore this attraction is winter season (i.e Between November and February ) as its too hot the rocky caves in summer times (March, April, may and October).
 Monsoon visits are not that bad if you love so.
 You will surely love the scenic and extra birdies at this island and trees of hills around the caves.
 A humble request to follow the rules at few inside locations where it is requested to take out shoes before entering being worship temple place with shrines around.

 Facilities at Elephanta Island Caves

 No worries, it is not that isolated kind of island where you as the only group of people seen.
 Elephanta caves has every basic facilities that is ideally required by any tourist Indian citizens or a foreigner, or any other country people coming for first time in Mumbai for such attractions.
-Neat and well maintained with proper hygeine toliets and washroom facilities are available.
+Neat and well maintained with proper hygiene toilets and wash room facilities are available.
 Many small local restaurants which are ideal for snacks and tea/coffee/cold drinks breaks are available, Chalukya Restaurant is one such operated by Maharastra Tourism (MTDC).
 Restricted fresh water lakes can be seen around with a under construction garden to enhance the beauty around these island caves.
 No overnight stay facilities or accommodation options are available on this island.
-Not very sure but as said by few, Stay facility and service like small single and double rooms with toilets and washroom facilities are available on day time rentals, exit time will be 5:00 pm.
+Not very sure but as said by few, Stay facility and service like small single and double rooms with toilets and wash room facilities are available on day time rentals, exit time will be 5:00 pm.
 There are lots of shops to purchase food, water and other articles like souvenirs and historic looking stuff to keep your memories of elephanta.
 You can bargain and they are not too costly too, Obviously expensive compare to city but that’s natural as they are selling it on island which cost them little more too.
 The only discomfort you might feel is that 10 to 15 minutes walk as both the sides there are hawkers and shops which leaves very little space to walk when in groups.
 Manual lifting facilities for senior citizens, elderly people and for those who has physical challenged and differently able are the options of manual carriers available to skip the stairs and reach the caves.
 This ‘palanquins’ like carrying chairs are basically wooden made attached to two think long bamboos which works as lifting handles for which approximate about Rs.500 may be charges one way by these carriers.
 Ideally recommended, these trek and rocky caves are not elderly friendly and best if ignored and not brought together as may be tiresome and challenging.
 Not to worry about girls and women safety and security as guards are always available in and around caves location.
 If you love pets and animals then you may be accompanied by Goats, Cows, Dogs and Donkeys who are seen hanging around hunting for their food.
 They are harmless and just in search of food, help them or just leave them alone.
 I think that will be enough to be helpful to get around this historic island of Mumbai.

 Some Do’s and Dont’s